Barcelona: Where €1.50 Vermouth Meets Michelin Stars and the Bomba Was Born in a Back Room

 Specialty: Conservas (tinned seafood), montaditos

-This tiny standing-room-only bar in Poble-sec has achieved legendary status for its elevated approach to conservas—high-quality tinned seafood that Spaniards consider a delicacy, not a convenience food.
+This tiny standing-room-only bar in Poble-sec has achieved legendary status for its elevated approach to conservas — high-quality tinned seafood that Spaniards consider a delicacy, not a convenience food.
 Owner Quimet Manzano and his son serve artful montaditos (open-faced sandwiches) topped with combinations like anchovies with quail egg and truffle honey, or mussels with roasted red pepper and olive oil.
 The space holds maybe 20 people, creating an intimate, convivial atmosphere where strangers share recommendations and plates.
-Arrive early or expect to wait.
+Arrive before 12:15 or expect to wait 20 minutes.
+I've never managed to get a seat after 13:00 on a Friday.

 El Xampanyet ⭐ Historic Gem